Succinyl coenzyme A synthetase: Chemical reaction and enzyme mechanism

-where Pi denotes inorganic phosphate, NDP denotes nucleoside diphosphate (either GDP or ADP), and NTP denotes nucleoside triphosphate (either GTP or ATP).
+where Pi denotes inorganic phosphate, NDP denotes nucleotide diphosphate (either GDP or ADP), and NTP denotes nucleotide triphosphate (either GTP or ATP).
 As mentioned, the enzyme facilitates coupling of the conversion of succinyl CoA to succinate with the formation of NTP from NDP and Pi.
 The reaction has a biochemical standard state free energy change of -3.4 kJ/mol.
 The reaction takes place by a three-step mechanism which is depicted in the image below.
 The first step involves displacement of CoA from succinyl CoA by a nucleophilic inorganic phosphate molecule to form succinyl phosphate.
 The enzyme then utilizes a histidine residue to remove the phosphate group from succinyl phosphate and generate succinate.
 Finally, the phosphorylated histidine transfers the phosphate group to a nucleoside diphosphate, which generates the high-energy carrying nucleoside triphosphate.

 Structure

 Subunits

 Bacterial and mammalian SCSs are made up of α and β subunits.
 In E. coli two αβ heterodimers link together to form an α2β2 heterotetrameric structure.
 However, mammalian mitochondrial SCSs are active as αβ dimers and do not form a heterotetramer.

 The E. coli SCS heterotetramer has been crystallized and characterized in great detail.
 As can be seen in Image 2, the two α subunits (pink and green) reside on opposite sides of the structure and the two β subunits (yellow and blue) interact in the middle region of the protein.
 The two α subunits only interact with a single β unit, whereas the β units interact with a single α unit (to form the αβ dimer) and the β subunit of the other αβ dimer.
 A short amino acid chain links the two β subunits which gives rise to the tetrameric structure.